-How To Tell If Someone's Lying, Based On Their Handwriting
+How To Tell If Someone Is Lying To You, Based On Their Handwriting

 Lies and dishonesty are toxic to human communication and an impossible obstacle to overcome when attempting to build trust.

 And because not everyone has access to a polygraph test, we try to pick up on body language cues, like the way people cross their arms or direct their gaze, to fill in the blanks for us.

 In short, we rely on our intuition.